Benadryl For Dogs: Is it Okay for Your Dog? - Answered

 It can be awful to watch our dogs suffer, even with something as simple as allergies!
 On top of that, it can be frustrating to try out a multitude of different medications, trying to find the one that works without causing a ton of unpleasant side effects for your dog.

 Finding the safest choice can be so difficult, so it's fantastic to know that there are natural choices out there.
-Whether you want something for a dog who simply can't use Benadryl or something that can function as a long-term solution, CBD can be a great way to help your dog to feel more comfortable overall.
+Whether you want something for a dog who simply can't use Benadryl or something that can function as a long-term solution, CBD may be a great way to help your dog to feel more comfortable overall.